TomCordemans/LABS/docs/cdp-flooding/README.md

 # CDP flooding

 1. Goal
-    * Saturize the CPU of a Cisco device.
+    * To saturate the CPU of a Cisco device.

 2. Used hardware
     * 1 laptop with Kali Linux